ppyne/electriccat/README.md

 At this stage of development (a hundred hours only), the software has only been tested on Google Chrome, on Macintosh.
 Thank you for using Chrome to test Electric Cat.

-Handled image formats are PNG, JPG and GIF (not animated).
+Handled image formats are PNG, JPG, WEBP and GIF (not animated).

 It is possible to undo the last 20 actions using the Edit / Undo menu.